-At the same time, every time you double the pulling force of the mechanism you will need more pulleys, but it will allow you, or the engine you have installed in your crane, to lift a considerably heavy weight using the mechanical advantage that the pulleys give to the system.
+At the same time, you will need more pulleys every time you double the pulling force of the mechanism.
+Still, it will allow you, or the engine you have installed in your crane, to lift a considerably heavy weight using the mechanical advantage that the pulleys give to the system.

-Archimedes was the first modern scientist to realise how pulleys and snatch blocks can give you a mechanical advantage.
+Archimedes was the first modern scientist to realize how pulleys and snatch blocks can give you a mechanical advantage.
 The invention of the pulley and the multi-pulley system is attributed to Archimedes.
-He based it on his knowledge about the lever).
+He based it on his knowledge about the lever.

-Plutarch mentions a conversation between Archimedes and Hieron the king of Syracuse where Archimedes proves that he could lift a whole warship using just his own force and a custom designed system of pulleys and snatch blocks.
+Plutarch mentions a conversation between Archimedes and Hieron, the king of Syracuse, where Archimedes proves that he could lift a whole warship using his force and a custom-designed system of pulleys and snatch blocks.

-Archimedes later was the man who designed many machinery for stopping the roman invasion of Syracuse.
+Archimedes later was the man who designed many types of machinery to stop the roman invasion of Syracuse.

-Biggest difference between being on Earth and being in space is that in space you’re weightless and when you’re floating around weightless like on the space shuttle it’s really hard to get leverage:
+The most significant difference between being on Earth and being in space is that in space, you’re weightless, and when you’re floating around weightless like on the space shuttle, it’s tough to get leverage:

 - You can’t dig your feet